Marquinvpv/Noticia-Cidade/README.md

 # Noticia-Cidade
-Simple design of a city news site
+Simple design of a city news site, but only the home, brazil and photos pages are working